 Well, to hear it straight from the folks publishing in Drug Metabolism Reviews, “Berberine, a bioactive alkaloid isolated from several herbal substances, possesses multiple pharmacological effects, including antimicrobial, antidiabetic, anticancer activities.
 Meanwhile, berberine undergoes extensive metabolism after oral administration which results in its extremely low plasma exposure.
 Therefore, it is believed that the metabolites of berberine also contribute a lot to its pharmacological effects…Active metabolites such as columbamine, berberrubine and demethyleneberberine also exhibit similar pharmacological effects by comparison with berberine, such as antioxidant, anti-inflammatory, antitumor, antimicrobial, hepatoprotective, neuroprotective, hypolipidemic and hypoglycemic effects.

 So, it sounds about like a miracle compound (!) – protects your liver, fights tumors, regulates blood sugar, kills aggressive germs, reduces inflammation and other damage to cells.
 This is why the plants which contain this compound-of-many-uses have been honored by plant-medicine traditions for centuries, including Ayurveda, Traditional Chinese Medicine and others.
-It’s a phytochemical found in goldenseal and many medicinal plants, and recognized by its bright yellow color.

 Is Berberine found in Goldenseal?